 7. Drop Jump

 First things first: Take some time off.
-Getting at least a few days of R&R (by way of total rest Health & Injuries calf stretches, as well as core strengthening) at the first signs of aches in your Achilles can help a lot when dealing with the initial painful stage, says Bui.
+Getting at least a few days of R&R (by way of total rest or cross training, plus icing and gentle calf stretches, Repeat.
+Do 3 sets of 15 reps core strengthening) at the first signs of aches in your Achilles can help a lot when dealing with the initial painful stage, says Bui.

 But after those few days of dialing it back, get back to activity (as long as the pain isn’t getting worse or you’re feeling any numbness, weakness, tingling, or instability).
 “Tendons need progressive loading over time to heal,” Bui explains.
 “Resting a tendon for weeks or months usually does not promote healing.”